nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter5_chapter_5_repentance_from_dead_works.md

 Jesus addresses this slow and sometimes failed process of change by speaking in parables.
 Why did Jesus choose to speak in parables?
 He reveals the reason in Matthew:

 <!-- p82 -->
-> <u>**Matthew 13:10,11,13,15**</u> (NKJV)
+&gt; <u>**Matthew 13:10,11,13,15**</u> (NKJV)
->
+&gt;
->***10** The disciples came to Him and said, "Why do You speak to them in parables?"*
+&gt;***10** The disciples came to Him and said, "Why do You speak to them in parables?"*
->
+&gt;
->***11** He answered and said to them…*
+&gt;***11** He answered and said to them…*
->
+&gt;
->***13** … Therefore I speak to them in parables, because seeing they do not see, and hearing they do not hear, nor do they understand.*
+&gt;***13** … Therefore I speak to them in parables, because seeing they do not see, and hearing they do not hear, nor do they understand.*
->
+&gt;
->***15** … FOR THE HEARTS OF THIS PEOPLE HAVE GROWN DULL.
+&gt;***15** … FOR THE HEARTS OF THIS PEOPLE HAVE GROWN DULL.
 THEIR EARS ARE HARD OF HEARING, AND THEIR EYES THEY HAVE CLOSED, LEST THEY SHOULD SEE WITH THEIR EYES AND HEAR WITH THEIR EARS, LEST THEY SHOULD UNDERSTAND WITH THEIR HEARTS AND TURN, SO THAT I SHOULD HEAL THEM.'*

 <!-- p83 -->
 Jesus says that He uses parables to gradually open the minds and eyes of people who neither see nor understand the truth.
 Truth is like a blinding light, so intense all at once that it forces us to shut our eyes; it hurts.
 By exposing ourselves to a portion of that light, it brings illumination that makes us truly see the darkness we are in.
-When we receive this light, we recognize that the word of God is like a lamp to our path and a light to our feet (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="119" data-verses="110" data-lang="en" data-version="NKJV">Psalm 119:110</span>) and that we can use words of truth to bring light into any aspect of our lives.
+When we receive this light, we recognize that the word of God is like a lamp to our path and a light to our feet (<span class="x-scripture" data-book="Psalm" data-chapter="119" data-lang="en" data-type="ref" data-verses="110" data-version="NKJV">Psalm 119:110</span>) and that we can use words of truth to bring light into any aspect of our lives.

 <!-- p84 -->
 If you find yourself dealing with someone whose mind is closed, I advise you to pray and seek God’s counsel on how to proceed.
 From experience and from the example of Jesus, an encounter full of grace together with truth, sometimes gradual, can begin to open the eyes of the blind.
 Remember it is the work of the Spirit to bring conviction and illumination.